Dick Clark: Early life

-Clark was born on November 30, 1929, in Bronxville, New York, and raised in neighboring Mount Vernon, the second child of Richard Augustus Clark and Julia Fuller Clark, née Barnard.
+Clark was born on November 30, 1929, in Bronxville, New York, a suburb of New York City.
+He was raised in neighboring Mount Vernon, the second child of Richard Augustus Clark and Julia Fuller Clark, née Barnard.
 His only sibling, elder brother Bradley, a World War II P-47 Thunderbolt pilot, was killed in the Battle of the Bulge.

 Clark attended Mount Vernon's A.B.
 Davis High School (later renamed A.B.
 Davis Middle School), where he was an average student.
 At the age of 10, Clark decided to pursue a career in radio.
 In pursuit of that goal, he attended Syracuse University, graduating in 1951 with a degree in advertising and a minor in radio.
 While at Syracuse, he was a member of Delta Kappa Epsilon fraternity (Phi Gamma).

 Radio and television career

 In 1945, Clark began his career working in the mailroom at WRUN, an AM radio station in Utica, New York, that was owned by his uncle and managed by his father.
 Almost immediately, he was asked to fill in for the vacationing weatherman and, within a few months, he was announcing station breaks.

 While attending Syracuse, Clark worked at WOLF-AM, then a country music station.
 After graduation, he returned to WRUN for a short time where he went by the name Dick Clay.
 After that, Clark got a job at the television station WKTV in Utica, New York.
 His first television-hosting job was on Cactus Dick and the Santa Fe Riders, a country-music program.
 He later replaced Robert Earle (who later hosted the GE College Bowl) as a newscaster.

 In addition to his announcing duties on radio and television, Clark owned several radio stations.
 From 1964 to 1978, he owned KPRO (now KFOO) in Riverside, California under the name Progress Broadcasting.
 In 1967, he purchased KGUD-AM-FM (now KTMS and KTYD, respectively) in Santa Barbara, California.